bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 derivative state for some other function.
 This is easier to do than one may think.

-This could definitely cause some hard to solve problems and really wreaks havoc on the apparent independance of the functions that we are creating.
+This could definitely cause some hard to find problems and really wreaks havoc on the apparent independence of the functions that we are creating.
 It is for this reason that I would very likely start using immutable (persistent) data types like the ones found in [Immutable-js](https://facebook.github.io/immutable-js/).
 Immutable